Upload photographs of your Assignment Drawings from this semester in your ePortfolio.

 Upload photographs of your Sketchbook from this semester in the Sketchbook Category on this site.

 Be sure to give the drawings a title.
-On our class site, title your drawing with the week and the theme (if one was given).
-Write brief descriptions of the drawings in your post.
+On our class site, write brief descriptions of the drawings, and be sure to reference the drawings’ titles.
 Your descriptions should include what you feel the aim of each drawing was, what you learned from making it, and what was challenging to do.
 Of course you may write other comments as well.
-For instance, you may ask questions for other students to answer.
+For instance, you may ask questions for other students to answers.

 Your description should include what you feel the aim of the drawing was, what you learned from making it, and what was challenging to do.
 Of course you may include other thoughts as well.